This article has links to products and services we love, which we may make commission from.

 Corey Mendez Photography

-Post ceremony, Corey drove us around Austin playing paparazzi for the afternoon!
+Post-ceremony, Corey drove us around Austin to play paparazzi for the afternoon!

-Frida Kahlo was selected as our backdrop, I dressed up as her on Hallowe’en (the day Craig proposed) and there is a running joke about my monobrow (thanks for that gift, Dad), so it seemed apt.
+Frida Kahlo was selected as our backdrop as there is a running joke about my monobrow (thanks for that gift, Dad), so it seemed apt.

-Next stop was Congress, Texas State Capitol Building to be exact.
+The next stop was Congress, the Texas State Capitol Building, to be exact.
 This is the image we used to announce getting hitched via social media.

 Finding ‘Thee’ Photographer

-We chose a chick who was super into it, well, until she was employed by SXSW then started giving us the impression that she thought she was ‘too big’ for the project.
+We chose a chick who was super into it until SXSW employed her, then started giving us the impression that she thought she was ‘too big’ for the project.

-Craig made the decision to dump her when she didn’t reply to our contract three weeks before the wedding.
+Craig decided to dump her when she didn’t reply to our contract three weeks before the wedding.
 Cue mild panic during Craig’s sick week in Granada, Nicaragua.
 I did another Craigslist call out, again with an outstanding response.
-I pulled in my expert photography friends, my family and friends to vet six photographers.
+I gathered my expert photography friends, family, and friends to vet six photographers.

 Corey felt right; he has wedding photography experience, loves taking photos of bands, and has exciting examples of event photography.
-His website is a work of art, which was is obviously an appeal being a blogger.
-It was no wonder he was employed by SXSW this year too!
+His website is a work of art, appealing to me as a blogger.
+It was no wonder he was employed by SXSW this year, too!

 I created a Pinterest board of wedding photography I liked the vibe of, Corey was enthusiastic, he liked the direction so that was it, we had found our photographer two weeks before touching down in Austin!